-But almost no one has ever heard of Hunlen Falls – and nor do they realize that these waterfalls are Canada’s third highest – plunging 1,316 feet (401 metres).
+Almost no one has ever heard of these falls – and nor do they realize that these waterfalls are Canada’s third highest – plunging 1,316 feet (401 m).
 In fact they are the highest waterfalls in Canada IF you measure as a continuous unbroken drop.

-It’s a twenty minute flight from Nimpo Lake.
+It’s a twenty minute flight from Nimpo Lake – the float plane capital of British Columbia.
 If you have time, you can land on Turner Lake and take the one kilometre trail to the lookout.

-Alternatively you can hike to Hunlen Falls.
+Alternatively you can hike to the falls.
 But take a look at the photos and can see how heavily treed the area is.
 That means there isn’t much in the way of a view until you reach the falls.
 That’s not my favourite type of hiking.

-But should you still decide to hike to Hunlen Falls here’s what you need to know:
+If you hike to the falls here’s what you need to know

-The trail is 16.4 kilometres one way with a vertical raise of 800 metres (2625 feet).
+The trail is 16.4 km one way with a vertical raise of 800 m (2625 feet).
 It’s a great trail if you like counting switchbacks.
 There are 78 of them.

-- The trail starts at the parking lot from an old tote road 12 kilometres in from Highway 20.
+The trail starts at the parking lot from an old tote road 12 km in from Highway 20.
 You need a 4 X 4 vehicle to access it.

-- Stillwater Lake, four kilometres in from the trailhead, is the last source of drinking water before you reach Turner Lake.
+Stillwater Lake, 4 km in from the trailhead, is the last source of drinking water before you reach Turner Lake.
 Fill your water bottles here.

-- This area is famous for its grizzly and black bears.
-In fact Tweedsmuir Park recommends hiking the first three kilometres of the trail between late morning and early afternoon to avoid them.
+This area is famous for its grizzly and black bears.
+In fact Tweedsmuir Park recommends hiking the first 3 km of the trail between late morning and early afternoon to avoid them.

 Click on the photo to bookmark to your Pinterest boards.